Hey Kids (Start Here)

 There’s a learning curve when it comes to Newt’s brain, it seems.

-“Stop looking at me like that,” Hermann snaps, because it’s a weird look that he’s getting from Newt, a weird look he’s been getting from Newt this whole time, actually, as if Newt has any grounds for dispensing colleague-directed pity, as if Newt doesn’t live in a glass house that’s already been shattered, as if he’s not surprised every time it’s windy or it rains on him or he’s subjected to any kind of environmental vagary because Newt thinks he has invisible walls that he does not have, that, maybe.
-He never arguably had.
-So Newt can just suck it, and stoplooking at him as if he knows what’s going on, as if Hermann is the confused one, as if Newt is not the stupidest brilliant person on this stupid little planet that has too many oceans and too many deep places that are too willing to transit monsters.
+“Stop looking at me like that,” Hermann snaps, because it’s a weird look he’s getting from Newt, a weird look he’s been getting from Newt this whole time, actually, as if Newt has any grounds for dispensing colleague-directed pity, as if Newt doesn’t live in a glass house that’s already been shattered, as if he’s not surprised every time it’s windy or it rains on him or he’s subjected to any kind of environmental vagary because Newt thinks he has invisible walls that he doesn’t have, that, maybe?
+He never had.
+So Newt can just suck it and stop looking at him as if he knows what’s going on, as if Hermann is the confused one, as if Newt isn’t the stupidest brilliant person on this stupid little planet that has too many oceans and too many deep places that are too willing to transit monsters.

 “You did it before,” Hermann says.
 “Snapping me back over, I mean.
 Into a separate set.
 You don’t have to get emo about this and bleed everywhere.
 It’s a solvable problem.”

-“This isn’t the same,” Newt whispers, clearly tormented.
-“Last time you had insight.
+“This isn’t the same,” Newt whispers.
+“Last time, you had insight.
 Last time you knew.
 Last time it was in response to an ongoing stressor.
 We just spent, I don’t know, five minutes, maybe ten, as each other.
 Without insight.
 Without insight.
 Either of us.”

 “Yes but there’s no reciprocal trick,” Newt whispers.
 “Not this time.
 I don’t know a reciprocal trick.”